Moses-Morris/Data-Exploration/README.md

     ```python
         import pandas as pd
-        import pandasql    # let us use pandas and sql together.
+        import pandasql    # let's us use pandas and sql together.
         import matplotlib.pyplot as plt
     ```